-The Broad is a new contemporary art museum in Downtown Los Angeles founded by philanthropists Eli and Edythe Broad – who also funded the Broad Contemporary building at LACMA.
-The distinctive white honeycomb-covered building is located just south of the Disney Concert Hall across Grand Avenue from the Museum of Contemporary Art.
-The addition of The Broad to the Museum of Contemporary Art's two downtown campuses, Gallery Row and the Downtown LA Arts District makes Downtown a world-class destination for contemporary art, from fine art to street art.
+The Broad is a contemporary art museum in downtown Los Angeles.
+The museum was founded by philanthropists Eli and Edythe Broad, who also funded the Broad Contemporary building at the Los Angeles County Museum of Art (LACMA).
+The distinctive white honeycomb-covered building is located just south of the Walt Disney Concert Hall across Grand Avenue from the Museum of Contemporary Art.
+The addition of The Broad to the Museum of Contemporary Art's two downtown campuses, Gallery Row and the Downtown L.A.
+Arts District, makes the area world-class destination for contemporary art, from fine art to street art.

-The three-story building, designed by Diller Scofidio + Renfro, is a "veil-and-vault" concept, where the museum's "vault" is both the exhibit area and the museum archive, on view through special windows in concrete alcoves on the stairway.
-The "veil" is the lacy, honeycombed covering of the building, which allows natural light through.
+The three-story building, designed by Diller Scofidio + Renfro, is a "veil-and-vault" concept where the museum's "vault" is both the exhibit area and the museum archive, on view through special windows in concrete alcoves on the stairway.
+The "veil" is the lacy, honeycombed covering of the building, which allows natural light to come through.

-A green plaza on the south side of the museum connects Hope Street and Grand Avenue, providing an... outdoor program space for the museum and green space for the neighborhood.
-The museum's restaurant, developed by LA restaurateur Bill Chait with Chef Tim Hollingsworth, will be located on the plaza, outside the main museum building.
+A green plaza on the south side of the museum connects Hope Street and Grand Avenue and provides an outdoor program space for the museum and green space for the neighborhood.
+The museum's restaurant named Otium, developed by L.A. restaurateur Bill Chait with Chef Tim Hollingsworth, is located on the plaza outside the main museum building.

 The Mobile App

-The Broad's free mobile app includes multiple audio tours on the art and architecture, including a family-friendly tour narrated by LeVar Burton, and supplementary materials on the artists and artwork in the collection.
+The Broad's free mobile app includes multiple audio tours that discuss the building's art and architecture.
+It also includes a family-friendly tour narrated by LeVar Burton and supplementary materials on the artists and artwork in the collection.
 You can also use the app to make and review reservations.

-Admission is free, but timed tickets are recommended to avoid long waits and can be reserved online at www.thebroad.org/tickets.
-Tickets are also available on site for same day or future visits, but you may have a long wait for same day visits.
-You can follow @TheBroadStandby on Twitter for updates on how long the wait is in the standby line.
+Admission is free, but timed tickets are recommended to avoid long waits and can be reserved online.
+Tickets are also available on site for same-day or future visits, but you may have a long wait for same day visits.
+You can check Twitter for updates on how long the wait is in the standby line.

 Los Angeles, CA 90012

-Metro: Red or Purple Line to Civic Center/Grand Park Station (4 blocks)
+Metro: Red or Purple Line to Civic Center/Grand Park Station (four blocks)

 New Kid in the Neighborhood

-The escalator ride up to the third floor galleries at The Broad gives you an expanding view of the rooftop portion of "The Veil," architect Elizabeth Diller's name for the white "lace" or honeycombed surface that completely covers the building, allowing natural light through.Continue to 5 of 12 below.
+The escalator ride up to the third-floor galleries at The Broad gives you an expanding view of the rooftop portion of "The Veil."
+This is the name that architect Elizabeth Diller gave for the white "lace" or honeycombed surface that completely covers the building.

-One of the highlights of the collection on initial exhibit at The Broad was Yoyoi Kusama's "Infinity Mirrored Room—The Souls of Millions of Light Years Away.
+One of the highlights of the collection on initial exhibit at The Broad was Yayoi Kusama's "Infinity Mirrored Room—The Souls of Millions of Light Years Away."
 You step into a mirrored room with a reflective pool and the door closes.
-You're all alone with your many reflections and a galaxy of lights reflecting to infinity.
+You're all alone with your many reflections and a galaxy of lights reflecting infinity.
 Each visitor gets 45 seconds alone in the room.

 Due to demand, you can schedule an appointment to have a turn inside so you don't have to wait as long.
-Check for a tablet near the entrance to electronically check in with your phone number and receive a text when it's your turn to line up.
-They were testing out the system during the press preview, so it remains to be seen if it works up to their expectations.Continue to 6 of 12 below.
+Check for a tablet near the entrance to electronically check in with your phone number, and receive a text when it's your turn to line up.

 Jeff Koons' "Tulips" at The Broad